 The air is warming and summer is quickly approaching, so it’s time to break out the bathing suits, sunscreen, and boats!
 If you are one of 12.7 million recreational boat owners in the United States, you probably can’t wait to feel the sea spray drizzling against your face as you navigate your boat across the waves.
+To help you protect yourself and your boat this boating season, we've created this ultimate guide to insuring your boat.

 Why do you need boat insurance?